-- Course was successfully completed with a grade of "C" (2.0) or higher. - Course is similar in content, rigor, learning outcomes to those in the St. Joseph's curriculum. - Science courses (anatomy & physiology; microbiology) must be completed within seven years of acceptance to St. Joseph's.
+- · Course was successfully completed with a grade of "C" (2.0) or higher. - Course is similar in content, rigor, learning outcomes to those in the St. Joseph's curriculum. - Science courses (anatomy & physiology; microbiology) must be completed within seven years of acceptance to St. Joseph's.
+Science courses completed outside of the seven year time frame, must be repeated.